Mercy Cardiac-Stroke Center

 The Center's interdisciplinary care team includes specially trained nurses, dietitians, rehabilitation services, counseling and pastoral care.
-An outcomes manager also works closely with patients who have chronic cardiac conditions, providing education and support services for both patients and family members.
+A clinical nurse specialist oversees the cardiac population which includes chest pain, heart attack and heart failure patients.
+The role of the cardiac specialist is to ensure that all best practices in the care of the cardiac patient are easily followed.
+This involves continual data and process improvement monitoring.
 Mercy's specially trained staff oversees centralized cardiac monitoring of patients in the post-surgery and medical units as well.

 A clinical nurse specialist oversees care for neuromedical patients, in particular stroke patients, also providing education and support for these patients and their families.
 This team approach focuses on comprehensive services, ensuring that individual patient needs are identified and addressed and recovery is progressive.